Contact Us

 “If you listen to what Mark Carney was saying at Davos, if you pay attention to consumer habits in Canada, with some boycotting U.S. liquor and things like that, I think it would make sense that some of that would feed into decision-making at an investment level,” MSCI Head of EMEA Research Tom Leahy said.

-It would take some shift for global investors to turn their backs on U.S. real estate for the long term, both Leahy and Reeves said.
-It is the largest market globally, with the strongest developed economy, and if you want to invest in data centres, the hottest real estate asset class, the U.S. is where you do that.
+It would take some shift for global investors to turn their backs on U.S. real estate for the long term, Leahy and Reeves said.
+It is the largest market globally, with the strongest developed economy, and for investors who want to invest in data centres, the hottest real estate asset class, the U.S. is the place to do that.

 The firm is a Hong Kong-based investor, and Lau is the former head of real estate at China’s sovereign wealth fund.

-Because while the current U.S. president is only in power for three more years, this is not a trend that is likely to be reversed any time soon.
+While Trump is only in power for three more years, this is not a trend that is likely to be reversed anytime soon.